 Senate report on 2016 election interference faults FBI, finds 'extensive activity' against 'US election infrastructure'

-The Senate Intelligence Committee released the first volume of its long-awaited bipartisan report into Russian election interference efforts on Thursday, finding that the Russian government "directed extensive activity against U.S. election infrastructure" -- and may have found vulnerabilities that it can exploit in upcoming elections.
+The Senate Intelligence Committee released the first volume of its long-awaited bipartisan report into Russian election interference efforts on Thursday, providing new details on how Russian government hackers "directed extensive activity against U.S. election infrastructure" -- and potentially identified vulnerabilities that they can exploit in upcoming elections.

+The partially redacted report also faulted the FBI and Department of Homeland Security (DHS) for providing inadequate warnings to state governments.
+The panel found that alerts often went to the wrong people or contained insufficient information, and blended in with previous general warnings the states had received.

+"DHS and FBI alerted states to the threat of cyber attacks in the late summer and fall of 2016, but the warnings did not provide enough information or go to the right people," the report stated.
+"Alerts were actionable, in that they provided malicious Internet Protocol (IP) addresses to information technology (IT) professionals, but they provided no clear reason for states to take this threat more seriously than any other alert received."

+The report continued: "In its review of the 2016 elections, the Committee found no evidence that vote tallies were altered or that voter registry files were deleted or modified, though the Committee and IC's [intelligence community's] insight into this is limited."

-The partially redacted report comes on the heels of Robert Mueller's at times weary testimony on Capitol Hill on Wednesday, when the former special counsel warned that "many more countries are developing capabilities to replicate" Moscow's activities.
+The document comes on the heels of Robert Mueller's at times weary testimony on Capitol Hill on Wednesday, when the former special counsel warned that "many more countries are developing capabilities to replicate" Moscow's activities.

 However, the committee said that a major purpose of Russia's involvement may have been to cause hysteria, and affect America's confidence in democracy.
+In fact, the panel said, Russia may have wanted their activities to be discovered.

 "While the Committee does not know with confidence what Moscow's intentions were, Russia may have been probing vulnerabilities in voting systems to exploit later," the report stated.
 "Alternatively, Moscow may have sought to undermine confidence in the 2016 U.S. elections simply through the discovery of their activity."

-The report also faulted the FBI and Department of Homeland Security (DHS) for providing inadequate warnings to state governments.
-The panel found that alerts often went to the wrong people or contained insufficient information, and blended in with previous general warnings the states had received.
+The panel's analysis offers extensive forensic documentation of Russian electronic interference efforts.
 Evidence of "scanning of state election systems first appeared in the summer prior to the 2016 election," according to the report.
 In mid-July 2016, Illinois "discovered anomalous network activity, specifically a large increase in outbound data, on an Illinois Board of Elections' voter registry website," prompting an FBI investigation.

 Michael Daniel, a former Assistant to the President and Cybersecurity Coordinator at the National Security Council, told the committee in 2017, "What it mostly looked like to us was reconnaissance."